KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 are created, no projects are built, and no other permanent changes to disk are made.
-One *important exception* is that if you try to build a project that comes from the KDE projects, and the repo-metadata hasn't been downloaded yet, the repo-metadata will be downloaded since the pretend-mode output may change significantly based on the repo-metadata results.
+One *important exception* is that if you try to build a project that comes from the KDE projects, and the repo-metadata hasn't been downloaded yet, the repo-metadata will be downloaded.

 Simple read-only commands (such as reading file information) may still be run to make the output more relevant (such as correctly simulating